paperlands/paperlands.github.io/_notes/why_must_i_learn_this.md

 knowing where they are heading,<br>
 knowing why they are learning.<br>

-Why wouldn't you want this for your kids?<br>
+Why wouldn't that be wonderful?<br>

 ~ Princeton